-Fluidra S.A. and its subsidiaries (hereinafter Fluidra) formally defines the responsibilities for the adequate and effective existence of ICFR in the Board of Directors Regulations.
+Fluidra S.A. and its subsidiaries formally define the responsibilities for the adequate and effective existence of ICFR in the Board of Directors Regulations.

 The Board of Directors has designated Corporate Financial Management of Fluidra as responsible for the implementation and maintenance of ICFR.

-As regards responsibility for supervising ICFR, articles 6 and 7 of the Audit Committee Regulations explicitly include the responsibility of the Audit Committee in relation to supervision of the ICFR, as well as the responsibility for supervising the process of drawing up and presenting regulated financial information.
-The Audit Committee has the support of Internal Audit management in fulfilling its responsibilities and this is reflected in the charter for that management area.
+As regards responsibility for supervising ICFR, articles 6 and 7 of the Audit Committee Regulations explicitly include the responsibility of the Audit Committee in relation to supervision of the ICFR, as well as the responsibility for supervising the process of drawing up and presenting statutory financial information.

+The Audit Committee has the support of Internal Audit and Regulatory Compliance management in fulfilling its responsibilities and this is reflected in the charter for that management area.